ashiqsultan/pollboard-backend/README.md

 ![RedisInsight screenshot pollBox](https://i.imgur.com/ZJLS4OR.png)

 ## How the data is accessed
-Let's discuss how the stored data is accessed.
 ### On Get Poll data
 The Frontend makes a GET request with pollId to get the poll data.
 Since we created the poll data using the Redis OM we can use the same to retrieve the data.
 ```